crazilazi/NFTMintingDapp/README.md

-# NFT minting dapp
+# Web3 dapp

+A dapp to
+1. Whitelist
+2. Minting
+3. ICO

-A dapp to whitelist and mint nft on ether blockchain
+on ether blockchain